mdufek660/JSFunFall2021/docs/Syllabus.md

 ### Class Format & Communications

 The class will be taught over Microsoft Team's video conferencing.
-AlbanyCanCode adminstration will give you access and provide training over Microsoft Teams.
+CanCode Communities' adminstration will give you access and provide training over Microsoft Teams.
 Please contact either John Sturman or another member of the administrative team for technical support.

 Most of the communication outside of class will take place on Slack.
 Please check it regularly.
 The class’s public channel is _#jsfun-fall-2021_.